Gottman Marital Therapy Level 3 Professional Training

 After each role-play session, Trish will lead discussions that include case consultations and nuanced details of the techniques previously demonstrated and provide guidance in developing a roadmap for clinical decisions.

 There is no better way to learn how to apply the Gottman Method than this workshop.

-Master’s or doctoral degree OR current enrolment in a graduate program within a mental health-related field
+- Master’s or doctoral degree students in a graduate program within a mental health-related field (with professional supervision)

 At the end of this workshop participants will understand how to: